Sarah-Connie/hope-hunters-front-end/README.md

         >
 - ##### Login and Signup (mobile only) / Report
     >
-    No changes were made the general design or layout of the login and signup forms however a field was added to the signup form to allow the user to confirm their password.
+    No changes were made to the general design or layout of the login and signup forms however a field was added to the signup form to allow the user to confirm their password.